 Dondra Point is the southernmost tip of Sri Lanka.
 Due to the narrow continental shelf, whales can be seen as close as a few miles from the shore.
-Sometimes they can be seen from 54-m (176-ft) Dondra lighthouse.
+Sometimes they can be seen 54-m (176-ft) from Dondra lighthouse.
 Dondra Point is the most reliable place for whale watching due to a ninety percent chance of seeing blue whales and a well-developed infrastructure.
 Tours to Dondra Point leave from Galle and Hikkaduwa.

 An alternative option is to watch whales in Trincomalee, located on the northeast coast.
 Most of the whale-watching tours there start at 6:30 am.
-Depending on the sea conditions, it can take about 3 hours.
+Depending on the sea conditions, it can take up to 3 hours.
 In the north, the best time for whale watching is usually from July to September